Key Takeaway

 A: No. VA disability compensation is exempt from both federal and state income taxes.
 Military retirement pay, however, is generally taxable at the federal level and may be taxable at the state level. - Q: Can I receive VA disability benefits and Social Security retirement benefits at the same time?

 A: Yes.
 Receiving VA disability compensation generally does not affect your eligibility for Social Security retirement or disability (SSDI) benefits.
-Use the VA Benefits Calculator to estimate your VA portion. - Q: How do I apply for an increased VA rating if my condition worsens after retirement?
+Use the VA Benefits Calculator to estimate your VA portion. - Q: How do I document an increased medical severity if my condition worsens after retirement?

-A: You can file a claim for increase at any time by submitting VA Form 21-526EZ along with new medical evidence showing the condition has worsened.
-Submitting updated records and potentially an IMO report via the Claims Accelerator can streamline this process.
+A: You can seek new medical evidence showing the condition has worsened.
+Submitting updated medical records and an IMO report based on clinical judgment can help document these changes.

 8. Conclusion & Call-to-Action